383rd Unmanned Aerial Vehicle Brigade: History

 On February 6, 2023, a modified Tu-141 of the regiment fell near the city of Kaluga, deep inside Russian territory after allegedly being stuck in tree branches.
-On 26 March 2023, Russia stated that it had downed a Tupolev Tu-141 near Kireyevsk using a Polye-21 jamming system, resulting in three casualties and damage to an apartment block.
+On 26 March 2023, Russia stated that it had downed a Tu-141 near Kireyevsk using a Polye-21 jamming system, resulting in three casualties and damage to an apartment block.
 On May 4, 2023, during a planned flight over Kyiv, a TB2 was hijacked and then destroyed by Ukrainian Forces to prevent capture.
 In August 2023, the 383rd Regiment had become the 383rd UAV brigade.
 On August 5, the 34th Separate Squadron of the brigade was assigned the name of Colonel Ruslan Tyukh.
 On August 22, 2023, it officially received a new regimental insignia from the Air Force command, showing the silver head of a Kestrel.
 On 3 October 2023, the brigade's commander Serhii Burdeniuk was charged by a Russian court in absentia for involvement in attacks on Russian and Crimean soil blamed on Ukraine.

-Following the creation of the Unmanned Systems Forces, the Brigade was put under command of the new branch, in order to ensure the co-ordination of doctrine and of targetting; however, operational control remains with the Air Force.
+Following the creation of the Unmanned Systems Forces, the Brigade was put under command of the new branch, in order to ensure the co-ordination of doctrine and of targeting; however, operational control remains with the Air Force.